Rich Action-semantic Consistent Knowledge for Early Action Prediction: Related work

-{\bf Early Action prediction.} Most of the exiting works follow the pipeline of action recognition by directly recognizing the semantic label from partial observations \cite{hu2016real,hu2018early,kong2018action,kong2015max,lai2017global,li2020hard,ke2019learning}.
-Kong et al. \cite{kong2018action} proposed a men-LSTM model to remember the hard-to-predict samples, which forced their model to learn a more complex classified boundary for accurate predictions.
-Similarly, Li et al. \cite{li2020hard} modeled the relationships between the similar action pairs and dynamically marked the hard-predicted similar pairs for 3D skeleton-based EAP.
-Wu et al. \cite{wu2021spatial} and Yao et al. \cite{yao2018multiple} focused on the interaction relationship modeling and their evolution for EAP.
-Li et al. \cite{li2012modeling,li2014prediction} mined the temporal sequential patterns via causality of continuing action units, context cue, and action predictability for the long duration action prediction.
-The recognition-based methods easily suffered from poor performance due to the limited observations and large intra-class variations among partial videos in different progress levels.
+Most existing works follow the pipeline of action recognition by directly recognizing the semantic label from partial observations \cite{hu2018early,lai2017global,ke2019learning}. {For example,} Kong et al. \cite{kong2018action} proposed a men-LSTM model to remember the hard-to-predict samples, which forced their model to learn a more complex classified boundary for accurate predictions. {However, due to the inherent weakness of LSTM on long-term memorization, it was difficult to remember all hard-to-predict samples.} Similarly, Li et al. \cite{li2020hard} modeled relationships between similar action pairs and dynamically marked the hard-predicted similar pairs for 3D skeleton-based EAP.
+The author used an adversarial learning scheme to generate hard instance features, which was difficult to train.
+The above models mainly focused on high-level semantics, which ignored low-level movement for actions.
+Therefore, Wu et al. \cite{wu2021spatial} and Yao et al. \cite{yao2018multiple} modeled {spatial} interaction relationships and their evolutions for EAP.
+Li et al. \cite{li2012modeling,li2014prediction} mined sequential temporal patterns via causality of continuing action units, context cues, and action predictability for the long-duration action prediction.
+The recognition-based methods easily suffered from poor performance due to the limited observations and large intra-class variations among partial videos with different progress levels.